natcap/invest.users-guide/source/fisheries.rst

 Habitat Dependency
 ------------------

 For life stages that depend on certain habitats (for instance, mangroves), a change in habitat coverage within a region can result in a change in the survival rate of life stages which depend on that habitat.
 The option to model this dependency is included as a `Habitat Scenario Tool`_ with InVEST, whereby new survival parameters are generated based on the baseline survival parameters and the amount of change in habitat.
 Users may choose to use the functional form provided in the tool, or use their own methods to calculate changes in survival.
+Currently, the tool is only suited for use with age-structured (not stage-structured) models.

 Using the Habitat Scenario Tool, changes in the area of critical habitats are linked to changes in survival as follows: